-We get it – your baseball bag is stuffed full of BBQ or Dill Pickle sunflower seeds, spare baseballs you stole from the bullpen (don’t lie), a no-longer-legal-BESR bat for cage laser shows, and a mitt that needs a serious relacing and reconditioning job (we recommend lanolin).
+We get it – your baseball bag is stuffed full of BBQ or Dill Pickle sunflower seeds and gum, spare baseballs you stole from the bullpen (don’t lie), a no-longer-legal-BESR bat for cage laser shows, and a mitt that needs a serious relacing and reconditioning job (we recommend lanolin).

 But there’s a list of equipment you absolutely should carry around if you’re a pitcher who cares about arm health.

 The Bare Minimum

 Here’s the list of stuff you should keep in the bag at the bare minimum – not including your essentials, like cleats.
 You should never be caught dead without:

 - A set of resistance bands – essential for pre/post arm care, warmup, and cooldown

 - Small foam roller – gotta have it for self-myofascial release, mobility drills, and using as a pillow during double-headers you aren’t pitching

 Probably Should Have

 - Driveline Plyo Ball ® – great for reverse tosses, shoulder warm-ups, IR/ER tosses, and post-throwing cooldown work

 - Elite Weighted Baseballs – For in-season maintenance work like overload long toss or in-season pulldowns.